Sk3llington/Elastic_Stack_Server/README.md

 The ELK Virtual Machine exposes an Elastic Stack instance.
 Docker is used to download and manage an ELK container.

-Rather than configure Elastic Stack server manually, we opted to develop a reusable Ansible Playbook to accomplish the task.
+Rather than configure Elastic Stack server manually, I opted to develop a reusable Ansible Playbook to accomplish the task.
 This playbook is duplicated below.

 To use this playbook, one must log into the Jump Box, then issue the command: